 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotic romance, urban fantasy is a paperback edition that was published by Ballantine Books on December 12, 2006 and has 212 pages.
+urban fantasy, erotic romance that was published by Ballantine Books on December 30, 2006 and has 302 pages.